freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.Device.Orientation.md

 ***Parameters:***

 <i>s: orientation</i>
 The new orientation.
-See <a href="specs/org.freesmartphone.Device.Orientation/#GetOrientation">GetOrientation</a> for supported values.
+See [GetOrientation](specs/org.freesmartphone.Device.Orientation.GetOrientation)</a> for supported values.